-Survey of the Four Gospels with attention to similarities and distinctions, historical context, and relationship to the Old Testament, Act, Epistles, and Revelation.
+Detailed study of the Four Gospels with attention to similarities and distinctions, historical context, and relationship to the Old Testament.
 Special attention to the nature of the First Advent and the testimony concerning Jesus Christ.
+3 Credits.

 Religion 223.
 The Apocalypse.
 (Scriptural)